paula-rj/StratoPy/docs/source/API_docs/extractors/index_ext.rst

 Extractors Documentation
 ==============================

-This is the API Documentation for the Extractors implemented in :app:`StratoPy`
+This is the API Documentation for the Extractors implemented in `StratoPy`

 .. toctree::
    :maxdepth: 2